 The company offers both short-term emergency food supplies (for three days up to one month) and long-term food supplies (for one month and up to a year or more).
 The meals will last up to 25 years in storage, regardless of whether you’re shopping for short or long-term emergency food supplies.
 A good place to start is the 3-Month Emergency Food Supply, which comes in a compact bucket that’s easy to transport and stack.
 Inside, there are sealed, zipper-top pouches with 852 servings of food.
 The entrée options are mostly centered on carbs—with dishes like Creamy Chicken Flavored Rice, Buttermilk Pancakes, and Mac and Cheese.
 Even still, the fact that the pouches can be zipped closed combined with the affordable price point make this kit worth considering.

 My Patriot Supply stands out for offering a gluten-free emergency food supply, along with gluten-free individual entrees available for purchase.
 The company also has a Mega Protein Kit if you’re looking for a boost of protein in your emergency food supply.
-The kit includes plenty of beans, as you might expect, but also has 16 servings of the freeze-dried beef and 16 servings of freeze-dried chicken that you can add to other dishes or snack on for a quick protein boost.
+The kit includes plenty of beans, as you might expect, but also has 16 servings of freeze-dried beef and 16 servings of freeze-dried chicken that you can add to other dishes or snack on for a quick protein boost.

 For an emergency food supply that covers all the basics, check out ReadyWise (formerly the Wise Company).
 This Utah-based supplier offers starter kits of emergency food supplies and a 1-month food supply alongside supersized long-term food caches—like an 18 bucket kit with 2,160 total servings.

 Most people will be interested in the company’s combination buckets, which include both breakfast and entrée options.
-The 52-serving option includes four different entrees and 2 varieties each of breakfast and beverages.
+The 52-serving option includes four different entrees and two varieties each of breakfast and beverages.
 This might be a better option for a single person looking for a kit that stretches beyond the 72-hour mark but would be somewhat limited for two people looking to intake about 1,800 calories per day.

 ReadyWise includes a variety of tasty meal options, with familiar favorites like stroganoff and alfredo pasta alongside interesting options like tortilla soup and brown sugar and maple multi-grain cereal.
 It’s worth noting that if you’re shopping for gluten-free or only organic emergency food supplies, ReadyWise makes these specialty buckets available as well.